First Time Home Buyer Programs in Chicago, Illinois

 MBS packaging guarantees timely payment of the principal and interest on underlying mortgages to the GSE’s.

 This attracts secondary mortgage market investors, which helps provide and expand available housing to those who wouldn’t invest in mortgages.

-Fannie Mae and Freddie Mac provides security and stability by protecting housing during stressful and economical downfalls in the economy.
+Fannie Mae and Freddie Mac provide security and stability by protecting housing during economical downfalls.

 Energy Efficient Mortgage

-An Energy Efficient Mortgage (EEM) was created to beneficially help a home’s energy efficiency and make it more environmentally friendly.
+The Energy Efficient Mortgage (EEM) was created to help a home’s energy efficiency and make it more environmentally friendly.